zhaoyunxi/TARDRL/README.md

 conda activate tardrl
 ```
 ## Prepare Data
-The ABIDE dataset can be downloaded from [here](http://preprocessed-connectomes-project.org/abide/)
+The ABIDE dataset can be downloaded from [here](http://preprocessed-connectomes-project.org/abide/), and ADNI dataset can be downloaded from [here](https://adni.loni.usc.edu/).

 ## Citation